 Contract of Disposal of Intellectual Property.
 The Contract of Disposal of Intellectual Property between MagP and Fusion Fuel, dated September 13, 2018 (the "IP Transfer Agreement"), transferred from MagP all intellectual property rights to the technology associated with the Trackers implemented in the Hydrogen Generators, including all registrations, documents, designs, software, domain names and any other materials.
 Additionally, Fusion Fuel will have full ownership of the products created by MagP under the IP Transfer Agreement.
-MagP also agreed to do all work associated with adapting its CPV module, solar tracker and other components required for the Hydrogen Generators.
+MagP also agreed to do all work associated with adapting the components used in the Hydrogen Generator that are MagP developments, such as its CPV module, solar tracker and other miscellaneous components, to be compatible with the Hydrogen Generators.
 The IP Transfer Agreement binds MagP to confidentiality with respect to its work related to such development for Fusion Fuel.
-The total consideration to be paid by Fusion Fuel includes $\in1,000,000$ for all rights to the technology development costs, which will be payable on the completion of the Transactions, each such amount to be subject to applicable VAT charges.
+The total consideration to be paid by Fusion Fuel includes €1,000,000 for all rights to the technology to be paid in quarterly installments over one year, which will commence upon completion of the Transactions, and a single payment of €900,000 for product and technology development costs, which will be payable on the completion of the Transactions, each such amount to be subject to applicable VAT charges.
 To date, no payments have been made under the IP Transfer Agreement.